|Photo Credit for this and all below goes to my AMAZING|

 Chris Daprato, Curtis Cramblatt and Christopher Matock: Each of you played a tremendous role in helping me get over my injuries of the past.
 You are all masters of your trade and that 26.2 miles of fierce running was a tribute to just that.

-Lucy Grace- You've proven that getting through a chronic sports injury is not all about the physical components, but instead that the mind must work in conjunction with the body.
+Lucy Grace- You've proven that getting through a chronic sports injury is not all about the physical components.
+I believe, now more than ever, that the mind must work in conjunction with the body.
 Thank you for working with me on improving my mental game and my inner voice out there on the course!

 |My Village!
 I'm so blessed!|